-2. The materials to be used in the development hereby permitted shall be as specified on the plans and/or the application forms.
+3. The materials to be used in the development hereby permitted shall be as specified on the application form.
 Where stated that materials shall match the existing, those materials shall match those on the existing development in colour, size and texture.

 Reason: To ensure that the external materials respect the character and appearance of the area.
-This condition is applied in accordance with the National Planning Policy Framework, Policies CS14 and CS19 of the West Berkshire Core
+This condition is applied in accordance with the National Planning Policy

-Strategy (2006-2026), Supplementary Planning Guidance 04/2 House Extensions (July 2004), and Supplementary Planning Document Quality Design (June 2006).
+Framework, Policies CS14 and CS19 of the West Berkshire Core Strategy (2006-2026), Supplementary Planning Guidance 04/2 House Extensions (July 2004), and Supplementary Planning Document Quality Design (June 2006).